mihaidusmanu/d2-net/README.md

 ## Tuning on MegaDepth

 The training pipeline provided here is a PyTorch implementation of the TensorFlow code that was used to train the model available to download above.

-**Update - 05 June 2019** We have fixed a bug in the dataset preprocessing - retraining now yields similar results to the original TensorFlow implementation.

-**Update - 07 August 2019** We have released an updated, more accurate version of the training dataset - training is more stable and significantly faster for equal performance.

 ### Downloading and preprocessing the MegaDepth dataset